bmink/sls/README.md

 100% impossible to do in any streaming music app I have ever tried.
 Spotify in particular does a very poor job of enabling the user to browse and "re-discover" items in her own library.
-Additionally, much has been written about whether the Spotify app's random function is indeed random, to me it seems clear that it is not.
+Additionally, much has been written about whether the Spotify app's shuffle function is indeed random, to me it seems clear that it is not.
 (That said, there are things Spotify excels at, such as discovery, and the streaming experience itself.)